rossGardiner/TurbTroll/README.md

 # TurbTroll

-TurbTroll is an event-driven wind turbine control software targeted at ATMega (Ardino-based) hardware platforms.
+TurbTroll is an event-driven wind turbine control software targeted at ATMega (Arduino-based) hardware platforms.